bdougie/probot/docs/serverless-deployment.md

 ### AWS Lambda

 AWS Lambda is an event-driven, serverless computing platform provided by Amazon as a part of the Amazon Web Services.
-It is a computing service that runs code in response to events and automatically manages the computing resources required by that code.
+AWS Lamba additionally manages the computing resources required for the code and adjusts those resources in conjunction with incoming events.
 1. [Install the @probot/serverless-lambda](https://github.com/probot/serverless-lambda#usage) plugin.
 2. Create a `handler.js` file in the route of you probot application
    ```